Constitutional Court Procedure Act

 (Petitions Concerning Constitutionality of Central Government Laws)

-In cases where the legislative or executive authorities of the local self-government body, in the exercise of their powers, consider that the application of the law adopted by the central government may infringes upon the powers of local self-government laid down in the Constitution and the law applied is in contravention of the Constitution, they may lodge a petition with the Constitutional Court for a judgment declaring the impugned law unconstitutional.
+In cases where the legislative or executive authorities of a local self-government body, in the exercise of their powers, consider that the national law to be applied may infringe upon the powers of local self-government laid down in the Constitution and contravene the Constitution, the said authorities may lodge a petition with the Constitutional Court for a judgment declaring the impugned law unconstitutional.

 Articles 50 to 54 shall apply mutatis mutandis to petitions under the preceding Paragraph.